Compassion. Stewardship. Community.

 Darul Quran, Ramisi

-A new madrasa on 5 hectares of Waqf land.
+A new madrasa on 5 hectares of Waqf land — and plans for a university.